 Walking and cycling as part of routine travel – whether for an entire journey, part of one, or to access public transport – can help people stay healthy.

-Increasing physical activity and minimising time spent sitting down helps to maintain a healthy weight and reduces the risk of cardiovascular disease, type 2 diabetes, cancer and depression.
+Increasing physical activity and minimising the time we spend sitting down helps to maintain a healthy weight and reduces the risk of cardiovascular disease, type 2 diabetes, cancer and depression.
 The NHS recommends that adults should do at least 150 minutes of moderate activity or 75 minutes of vigorous activity each week.
-Walking and cycling as part of one’s travel routine – whether for an entire journey or to access public transport – can help meet these targets.
+Walking and cycling as part of our travel routine – whether for an entire journey or to access public transport – can help meet these targets.

 The charts in this section explore the relationship between active travel and health, as well as trends and inequalities in active travel.